KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-setup/index.md

 ### Disable indexing for your development environment

 You'll want to disable indexing for your development-related git repos and the files they will build and install.
-Add the `~/kde` directory to the exclusions list in:

-* Plasma 6: System Settings › Search › File Search

-* Plasma 5: System Settings › Workspace › Search › File Search
+To do that, add the `~/kde` directory to the exclusions list in System Settings › Search › File Search > Start Indexing a Folder...

 {{< figure class="text-center mr-5 pr-5" caption="The Search field in System Settings." src="search-kdesrc-build.webp" >}}

 ## Next Steps